Welcome to Touchwell

-Having trained in remedial therapy at the College for the Blind in Hereford Steven has over 15 years experience of working with hands-on techniques.
+Having trained in remedial therapy at the College for the Blind in Hereford Steven has over 15 years experience of working with hands-on techniques including Bowen Technique, Craniosacral Therapy and Visceral Manipulation in Glasgow and throughout Scotland.

-Employed by the NHS Centre For Integrative Care at Gartnaval Hospital in Glasgow since 2001 he has vast experience of working with and successfully providing relief from the symptoms of chronic illness and chronic pain, such as fibromyalgia & chronic fatigue, lower back pain, neck pain and headaches, sciatica, arthritis, IBS.
+Employed by the NHS Centre For Integrative Care at Gartnaval Hospital in Glasgow since 2001 he has vast experience of working with and successfully providing relief from the symptoms of chronic illness and chronic pain, such as fibromyalgia & chronic fatigue, lower back pain, chronic neck pain and headaches, sciatica, arthritis, chronic pain syndrome, IBS.

-While currently working at the NHS CIC, Steven runs two private clinics in Glasgow where you can be seen privately, please contact Steven for an appointment.
+While currently working at the NHS Centre for Integrative Care, Steven runs two private Bowen Technique clinics in Glasgow where you can be seen privately, please contact Steven for an appointment.

 ITEC, ECBS, CST – UIUK, fully insured by Chartered Therapists Association.

-Steven specialises in treating patients with chronic medical and physical conditions.
+Steven specialises in treating patients with chronic pain syndrome & medical / physical conditions.

-Glasgow Bridgeton Clinic has good street-level access for customers with mobility issues.
+Glasgow Shawfield Clinic has good street-level access for customers with mobility issues.

 Book a session today